There are many rational reasons why you should be better prepared for emergencies, yet everyone has their own unique motivations and circumstances.

 - Self defense: depending on personal views, up to and including firearms and ammo.

 Notice that this summary does not include a few things you commonly see in other emergency preparedness checklists.
 We assume you already have things like clothing, blankets, cooking utensils, feminine hygiene products, garbage bags, toilet paper, etc.

 Sometimes other checklists mix the home supplies pieces with the bug out bag evacuation pieces.
 We split them up because they are distinctly different uses, it helps prevent double dipping, and reduces the chance gear is scattered and unprepared.

 The rule of thumb is 1 gallon per person per day.
 Thankfully, this is pretty easy to do.
 Five gallons of water takes up about 1 cubic foot (12x12x12 inches).
 You can easily store 15 gallons of water on the floor of a normal single-door closet.

 Scepter 5 Gal Military Water Can

 Check out the full review of the best emergency water storage containers and tips on how to store water.
 We recommend that you have the two weeks of water ready, sitting in their containers.
 Don’t depend on finding and filtering water or filling your bathtub for this two week period.
 It’s very likely you’ll have access to portable water filters and other methods because of your bug out bags, but think of those as a bonus backup.

-Survival food can be split into three groups: ready-to-eat items like a granola bar in a wrapper, self-heating kits like military MREs, or food that needs to be cooked in boiling water.
+Survival food can be split into three groups: ready-to-eat items like a granola bar or emergency calorie ration, self-cooking kits like military MREs, or food that needs to be cooked in boiling water.

 We recommend a mix of all three because: